turriettaa/SVG-Logo-Maker/README.md

 ## Questions

 If you have any questions about the repo, open an issue or contact me directly at [turriettaa@gmail.com].
-You can find more of my work at [Your GitHub Username](https://github.com/turriettaa).
+You can find more of my work at [turriettaa](https://github.com/turriettaa).

 ## Acknowledgments